Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 You can control the component based application execution by [managing the application state events](#application_monitoring).

-The following table lists the application state change events:
+The following table lists callbacks coping with the application state events:

 | Callback                     | Description                              |
 |------------------------------|------------------------------------------|
 | `component_based_app_create_cb()`    | Used to take necessary actions before the main event loop starts.
 Place the initialization code (such as setting up the dbus connection) and add components here.|
 | `component_based_app_terminate_cb()` | Used to take necessary actions when the application terminates.
 This callback releases all resources, especially the allocated and shared resources, so that the other running applications can fully use the shared resources. |

 <a name="frame_component_states"></a>